 Office: Johnson Tower 826

 Mark Fagiano is an assistant professor at Washington State University.
 His research gravitates around philosophical problems in the disciplines of ethics, social and political philosophy, and the philosophy of technology.
 As a pragmatist, Fagiano’s research is grounded in the revolutionary vision of William James (especially James’s theory of relations).
-His admiration of James and other pragmatists has, not surprising, directed him to reflect upon more pressing and threatening existential and social problems that are relevant to the pursuit of living a good life.
+His admiration of James and other pragmatists has directed him to reflect upon more pressing and threatening existential and social problems that are relevant to the pursuit of living a good life.

 As a teacher of philosophy, Fagiano aims to help his students come to realize how philosophical reflection can assist them when making some of the most important decisions they will face during their lifetimes.

 Pragmatism, Ethics, Socio-political Philosophy with a focus on Democracy, Philosophy of Technology

 Practicing Empathy: Pragmatism and the Value of Relations (London: Bloomsbury Press, 2022).

 Pragmatism about Race and the Future of Critical Race Theory—completed manuscript

 Current Book Project: A Handbook for Practicing Democracy in Troubled Times

 2022.
 “The Problem of Free Will.”
 Journal of Speculative Philosophy 36.4